jrnold/r4ds-exercise-solutions/docs/tidy.md

 ```

+### Exercise 4 {.exercise}

-4. For each country, year, and sex compute the total number of cases of TB.
+> For each country, year, and sex compute the total number of cases of TB.
 Make an informative visualization of the data.

 ```r